goessoh/goessoh/README.md

 - 👋 Hi, I’m @goessoh
 - 👀 I’m interested in Machine Learning and artificial Intelligence
-- 🌱 I’m currently learning statistics for data science and Data exploration and analysis using R and Python
+- 🌱 I'm currently working on advanced machine learning projects.
-- 💞️ I’m looking to collaborate on R and Python
+- 💞️ I'm looking forward to sharing my work and collaborating with fellow data scientists.
-- 📫 How to reach me georgesessoh@gmail.com
+- 📫 How to reach me? georgesessoh@gmail.com

 <!---
 goessoh/goessoh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.